Specialized Clinical, Behavioral and Psychological Services that Promote Wellness

 Functional Behavioral Assessment (FBA) and Plans

-Our school psychology department provides functional behavioral analysis (FBA) and functional behavioral planning for youth whose level of functioning requires detailed behavioral analysis and planning.
+The Stetson School psychology department provides functional behavioral analysis (FBA) and functional behavioral planning for youth whose level of functioning requires detailed behavioral analysis and planning.
 Our individualized behavior plans and services support youth to increase pro-social behaviors, functional life and social skills; generalize or transfer behavior from one situation to another; restrict or narrow conditions under which interfering behaviors occur; and reduce interfering behaviors.

 Therapy - Individual, Group and Family